amplience/dc-extension-shoppable-image/README.md

 * URL: [https://shoppable-image.extensions.content.amplience.net](https://shoppable-image.extensions.content.amplience.net)
 * Description: Shoppable Image Extension _(can be left blank, if you wish)_

-To use the application the following permissions must be enabled:

 Note:
 You can use our deployed version of this extension (builds from the "production" branch) -